colbydauph/funk-lib/README.md

 All functions are [curried](https://ramdajs.com/docs/#curry), and arguments are arranged "data last" for useful partial application

 **Isomorphic**

 Packages are available for both
 - `Node.js` (CommonJS) - [`npm/funk-lib`](https://www.npmjs.com/package/funk-lib)
 - `Browser` (ES Modules) - [`npm/funk-lib-es`](https://www.npmjs.com/package/funk-lib-es)

+**Vast**

+Includes over 300 functions for working with
+- Async (promises)
+- Iterables (sync & async)
+- Type checking
+- Arrays and objects
+- Scalars (string, number)
+- Function composition
+- URLs
+- ... and more

+For a full list of functions see the [Documentation For The Latest Release](https://funk-lib.com)

 ## Install
 ```shell